lassineguindo/lassineguindo/README.md

 -🧠 Other Skills: Microsoft Office Suite, Google Workspace Logical problem-solving, critical thinking , Team leadership, project coordination

--✈️ Personal Interests: I love to travel, play video games 🎮, and shoot hoops 🏀—all of which inspire my creativity and broaden my perspective on technology and culture.

 ## Contact 📬